Yeezy to Disney: Kanye West shatters year-long Twitter silence

 He has since adopted a low public profile.

+West, who in 2015 said he was considering running for the White House, also returned to his own presidential ambitions, tweeting simply “2024”.

+“When we become president we have to change the name of the plane from Air Force one to Yeezy force one,” he added, referring to his Yeezy fashion line.

-“I am this generations Ford Hughes Jobs Disney,” the musician tweeted on Wednesday, apparently referring to Henry Ford, Howard Hughes, Steve Jobs and Walt Disney.
+“I am this generations Ford Hughes Jobs Disney,” West tweeted on Wednesday, apparently referring to Henry Ford, Howard Hughes, Steve Jobs and Walt Disney.

 “I no longer have a manager.
-I can’t be managed,” he wrote later.
+I can’t be managed,” he wrote in another Tweet.
 West’s manager, Scooter Braun, did not reply to a request for comment.

 In the last several days, West has said he would release four new albums in June.